stderr-enst/jobefficiency/episodes/01_introduction.md

 After completing this episode, participants should be able to …

-- Use simple timing commands provided by `time`, `date` and the Bash-shell.
+- Use timing commands provided by `time`, `date` and the Bash-shell.
 - Understand the benefits of efficient jobs in terms of runtime and numerical accuracy.
 - Have developed some awareness about the overall high energy consumption of HPC.